Woods & rural delights

 - Coming out of the pub after lunch, turn left back down the road.
 In 60 metres you pass a turning on the right to Ewhurst.
 In 120 metres further on, you pass a dead-end turning on your left called Oakfields.
 60 metres beyond that, turn left , following signs to Oakwood Hill, Ockley and Dorking.
 You pass a house on your right-hand side called Charles Copse.

 - In 400 metres you come to Rosehill Cottage on your right-hand side.
-Just beyond this, on the right hand side of the road, there is a public bridleway sign pointing to the right.
-Turn right off the road, along a car-wide gravel track, your direction 200°.
-In 25 metres go through a wooden swing gate to the left of a wooden fieldgate into Rosehill Farm.
-Keep ahead, passing through the farmyard and then along the left-hand edge of a field, on a grassy path with woodland to your left.
+Just beyond this, there is a public bridleway sign pointing to the right.
+Turn right off the road, and follow the bridleway which takes you to the left of Rosehill Farm's buildings on a broad earthen track Note [!]: the original route took you through a wooden swing gate to the left of a wooden fieldgate then on through a scruffy farmyard: if the bridleway track is overgrown, revert to the route through the farmyard.
+Otherwise, in 90 metres along the bridleway track, the way peters out, and you swing right, then left to join the original path, now on a grassy way, along the left-hand edge of a field, with woodland to your left.

 - In 300 metres, on the far side of the field, you go through a gap in the hedgerow into the next field.
 Walk straight ahead along the edge of this field, with the wood on your left, direction as before.
 In 250 metres you come to the corner of the field, by a three-armed footpath sign.
 Follow the yellow arrows, along the barbed-wire fence on your right-hand side, keeping ahead, with the edge of the wood on your left.
 This narrow path is often overgrown and you should take care as there is a ditch close to its left edge, waiting to catch your ankle.

-- In 150 metres you come out from this overgrown path into an open field on the edge of the wood and here your way ahead depends on where the farmer has set his electric fences.
-Your target is a stile and small bridge some 90 metres away, over to your half-left.
-To get there either cross two stiles over electric fences ahead of you, and then turn left to head down the grassy strip between elecric fences to the stile and small bridge, or turn left down the field to a stile in its bottom corner (you may have to squeeze past a parked trailer to reach it ), cross the stile and head towards the stile and small bridge, some 40 metres away.
-Once over it, keep ahead, uphill, over a large field, on a bearing of 135° with a mesh fence on your left, heading to the right of a copse.
+- In 150 metres you come out from this overgrown path into an open field on the edge of the wood and here your way ahead depends on where the farmer has set his electric stock control fences.
+Your target is a stile and small bridge some 90 metres away, over to your half-left, and slightly below you.
+To get there (October 2018) keep ahead over rough ground, dodging as best you can short sections of electric wiring or tape, and make for the stile ahead of you in a more substantial section of electric control fencing.
+Cross this stile with care and head over grass to the next stile directly ahead of you.
+Cross this stile, again with care, and turn left down a grassy avenue between permanent fences.
+Your way swings slightly left and becomes a narrow path as you reach your target stile and small bridge.
+Turn right over the stile and bridge and keep ahead, uphill, over a large field, on a bearing of 135° with a mesh fence on your left, heading to the right of a copse.

 - In 200 metres you come up to trees where you will see that there is a barbed-wire fence going all around the copse.
 You should come up to the right-hand corner of this copse.
 Walk straight on, with the barbed-wire fence and trees over to your left, in the same direction as before.
 In 100 metres you come to the far side of the copse, where one fence goes sharply off to the left.
 Continue straight on across the field ahead, with the barbed-wire fence on your left-hand side, in the same direction as before.
 Aim for the gap in the hedgerow, a line of small trees ahead.
 In 20 metres you walk underneath overhead cables.
 80 metres further on, cross over a concrete platform bridge, go over a wooden step and through the gap in the trees into the next field.
 Aim half left towards the far side of the field, your direction 120° and in 130 metres go over a stile to the right of a metal fieldgate and out onto a car road where you turn left.